pirobot/pydynamixel/README.md

 Here are the instructions for installing the library:

-Here are the instructions for installing the library:

-* Unzip the dynamixel-install.zip archive to a location outside of your Python installation.
+* Unzip the dynamixel-installer.zip archive to a location outside of your Python installation.
 * Bring up a command prompt and cd into the dynamixel-installer directory.
 * Run the command "python setup.py install" on Windows or "sudo python setup.py install" on Linux.